Human sexuality topics

 - The vast majority of people are "cisgender."
 Most liberals agree that the gender of almost all newborns is determined by their genital organs.

-- But some babies are intersexual so that their gender at birth is unknown.
+- But some babies are intersexual so that their gender at birth cannot be determined.
 Their genital organs are ambiguous.

 - Further, some people are identified as male or female at birth, but identify themselves as transgender later in life.